alexander-labs/portfolio/README.md

 ---

 ## 🎤 Speech & Debate
-I like exploring all kinds of public speaking — storytelling, debate, and Model UN — each one teaching me something new about communication and perspective.
+I’ve explored many forms of public speaking — storytelling, persuasive, informative, humorous, world debate, public forum, SPAR, Model UN, and more — learning how to think on my feet, share ideas, and connect with an audience.

 - NOF Oak (Oct 2025) - 🎥 [Assigned Platform: *The Use of Scent in Marketing*](https://youtu.be/NA4SfwAHYQs)
 - NOF Birch (Sept 2025) — 🎥 [Assigned Platform: *Library of Alexandria*](https://www.youtube.com/watch?v=vViNOu1AHWk) 🥉 Finalist